harfel/stocal/doc/tutorial.rst

 Propensities
 ------------
 Rule-based stochastic processes bear a subtlety with regard to propensities which does not appear in regular stochastic processes.
-It s thus worthwhile to discuss propensity calculations in more detail.
+It's thus worthwhile to discuss propensity calculations in more detail.

 To illustrate the issue, we extend the above polymer example to work with several types of monomers A and B, which can form polymers with